 It is a highly globalized world, where international commerce has become easier than ever.
 Businesses have few problems transcending borders, but the same cannot be said of innovation.
 Patent rights are territorial, and as a result, the patent records are primarily confined to the patent authority databases in which they were filed.
 Even though patent records are segregated, they can still have a global impact on how and where businesses operate and the patentability of inventions all over the world.
 With the world being so connected and interdependent, patent professionals must know how to find relevant patent records, regardless of where they are located, with global patent searches.

 The most familiar way to locate international patent documents is to separately search each of the various patent archives that are maintained by different patent authorities around the globe.
-The beauty of modern patent search technology is that, even though it allows users to go through the familiar motions of conducting searches using keywords, classification codes, assignee names and inventor names, users can tap into patent references from over 100 patent authorities using a single patent search platform.
+The beauty of modern patent search technology is that, even though it allows users to go through the familiar motions of conducting searches using keywords, classification codes, assignee names and inventor names, users can conduct global patent searches using a single patent search platform.
 Users of the LexisNexis TotalPatent One® patent search platform, for example, save time that they would ordinarily spend on redundant searches of separate patent authority-maintained databases.
 TotalPatent One® users can instead search all available patent databases simultaneously, or they can tailor their searches to include results from only the patent authority databases they would like to include in their query.
 Users have the breadth of resources and flexibility they need to conduct efficient patent searches to meet their needs.

 Patent professionals need globalized tools for this globalized world.
 The TotalPatent One patent search platform provides users with access to patent records all over the globe.
 With over 110 million patent records available from a single patent search tool, TotalPatent One users can easily search, filter and navigate to relevant documents that lead to smarter global decisions.